mietek/hack2/readme.md

-Hack: a Haskell Webserver Interface
+Hack2: a Haskell Webserver Interface (V2)
 ========================================

-Hack is a port of Ruby's [Rack](http://rack.rubyforge.org/) webserver interface.
+Hack2 is a port of Ruby's [Rack](http://rack.rubyforge.org/) webserver interface.

 Version
 -------